Skip to main content

 • The source Python module typically contains optional customizations and data transformations.

-• The source Python module typically contains the authentication and pagination code for particular API.
+• The source Python module typically contains the authentication and pagination code for a particular API.

-You declare source by decorating an (optionally async) function that return or yields one or more resource with dlt.source.
-Our Create a pipeline how to guide teaches you how to do that.
+You declare a source by decorating an (optionally async) function that returns or yields one or more resources with @dlt.source.
+Our Create a pipeline how-to guide teaches you how to do that.

 You can create resources by using dlt.resource as a function.
-In an example below we reuse a single generator function to create a list of resources for several Hubspot endpoints.
+In the example below, we reuse a single generator function to create a list of resources for several Hubspot endpoints.

 @dlt.source